Reactive Strength vs. Agile Strength: Where Speed Meets Control

 • Depth jumps where the ground contact is minimal

-• Olympic lifts, where the catch transitions instantly into the next phase
+• Sprinting, where each strike transitions instantly into the next stride

 Reactive Strength is about efficiency.
-The less time you spend between receiving and producing force, the more powerful and effective you become.
+The less time you spend between receiving force and producing it, the more powerful and effective you become.

 Agile Strength